Ilario Iotti: Club career

 Formed as a player in Ascoli Calcio, Iotti made his first team and Serie C1 debut on 22 September 2013 against L'Aquila.

-After he was send on loan to Serie D clubs Matelica and Fermana for the next two seasons.
+After he was sent on loan to Serie D clubs Matelica and Fermana for the next two seasons.

 On 15 June 2017, he left Ascoli and signed for Fermana.
 He spend four seasons for his new club, and plays more than 100 matches for the team.

 On 23 July 2021, he joined to Pro Vercelli on exchange for Simone Moschin.
 On 31 August 2021, he was loaned to Triestina.